temurbekkhujaev/distributed-file-system/README.md

 ### TODO
 1) In write, copy, move commands need to be decided, if there is already file with same name, do we need to overwrite(delete old and add new) or decline the command?
-2) Need to store metadata about the files and add new command -info to show these files metadata.
-3) Need testing on cloud system by fixing number of storage servers to 3 and replication_factor to 2.
-Then terminate one of storage server to see that DFS working correctly with added extra replications.

 ![](/res/pic1.png)
 ![](/res/pic2.png)